 Also Read: How to Create a Salad Bowl Garden

 9. Bell Peppers

 Bell peppers (green, yellow, or red) are a popular ingredient in many recipes.
-In salads, noodles, pasta, pizza, soups, curries you can’t miss their role, and if you start counting the recipes that require them, on the web, your research will not complete soon.
+In salads, noodles, pasta, pizza, soups, and curries you can’t miss their role, and if you start counting the recipes that require them, on the web, your research will not be complete soon.
 We must agree they’re a must grow vegetable on your balcony and growing them is not difficult.

 11. Scallions/Spring Onions/Green Onions

 One more in this list of most versatile vegetables and herbs!
 Depending on where you live, these great little onions can have multiple names.
 They are a cinch to grow if you’ll follow this article.
 Use them in various dishes like omelets and scrambled eggs.
 Add the chopped leaves to salads, pasta, noodles, naans, etc.

 12. Hot Peppers